trueos/trueos-docs/trueos-handbook/postinstall.rst

    : Wireless Network Connections

-To set the default wireless connection, highlight the desired network.
-If the network requires a password, it will prompt for it and indicate the type of security used on the network.
-If the desired network does not appear, try clicking :guilabel:`Rescan`.
-If unable to connect or the connection needs be configured later, refer to the instructions in :ref:`Network Manager`.
+To set the default wireless connection, click the desired network in the :guilabel:`Available Wireless Networks` area, then click :guilabel:`Add Selected`.
+If the network requires a password, a window will appear requesting the password and indicate the security type on the desired network.
+If the desired network is not visible in the :guilabel:`Available Wireless Networks` area, click :guilabel:`Scan`.
+If unable to connect or to configure the connection later, refer to :ref:`Network Manager` for more detailed instructions.

 .. index:: SSH, IPv6
 .. _Enable Optional Services: